Muramasa: The Demon Blade: Gameplay

-Muramasa is a two-dimensional (2D) side-scrolling action-adventure hack and slash set on the main Japanese island of Honshu during the Edo period.
+Muramasa is a two-dimensional (2D) side-scrolling action role-playing game set on the main Japanese island of Honshu during the Edo period.
 Players take control of two characters with similar gameplay abilities.
 Navigation takes place through hand-drawn 2D side-scrolling environments reminiscent of Japanese artwork of the period, and can enter towns to talk with non-playable characters (NPCs) and buy items such as health restoratives and accept quests.
 An additional cooking element allows the characters to cook meals using materials gathered during exploration: meals grant temporary character boosts, and fill a "fullness" meter that limits how much food a character can eat.

 Combat comes in the form of both avoidable random encounters and scripted fights where the camera is fixed within the fighting area: enemies and bosses are primarily drawn from Japanese folklore and mythology.
 Battles are triggered only when enemies are near, with the player character otherwise keeping their weapons sheathed.
 In combat, characters attack and guard using a single-button prompt, while another button accesses items such as healing potions.
 Continuously attacking triggers combos.
 Different moves include sword slashes combined with directional buttons, which have different effects such as throwing an enemy into the air with an upward slash.
 Additional offensive items such as smoke bombs are acquired during the course of the game.
 At the end of each battle, experience points are awarded to the player character depending on how fast the battle was finished: leveling up increases a character's health, stats, and the amount of damage inflicted upon enemies.

 Weapons are distinguished into two categories, Blade (katana) and Long Blade (nōdachi): Blades are fast, while Long Blades are slower and deal higher damage.
 Three blades can be equipped at any one time: each blade has its own stats, determining the amount of damage that can be inflicted.
 When blocking or using a blade's Secret Art special move, its Soul Power gauge depletes: if emptied, the sword breaks and its offensive abilities are drastically reduced.
 When sheathed, the Soul Power regenerates.
 Soul Power can be gathered in various locations to restore Soul Power and the character's health.
 There are 108 blades that can be collected and forged in-game: forging blades requires Soul Power and "spirit", and each blade has a level cap determining when it can be forged.
 Weapon forging is governed by a weapon-based skill tree.